MicrosoftDocs/appcenter-docs/docs/sdk/push/xamarin-ios.md

 #### [Optional] Enable silent notifications

 Silent notifications give you a way to wake up your app  so that it can refresh its data in the background (see [Xamarin documentation](https://docs.microsoft.com/xamarin/ios/app-fundamentals/backgrounding/ios-backgrounding-techniques/updating-an-application-in-the-background#background-fetch-ios-7-and-greater)).
 To enable silent notifications double-click the **Info.plist** file in your Xamarin Solution Explorer.
 This will open the Info.plist editor.
 Check **Background modes** then **Remote notifications** checkboxes from the **Background modes** section.

 ![enable-silent-notifications](images/xamarin-ios-enable-silent-notifications.png)

+> [!NOTE]
+> If there are no user-visible updates that go along with the background update, you can leave the title and message fields empty to prevent showing any visible notifications.

 ## Add App Center Push to your app